 Overall New Traditions is comprised of a great community with highly involved families along with an ambitious goal oriented principal with a proven 8 years record of improving the school scores level to the top of SFUSD schools in the city.

 New Traditions Elementary School is a public elementary school in San Francisco.
 The principal of New Traditions Elementary School is Maria Luz Agudelo, whose e-mail is firstname.lastname@example.org.
-182 students go to New Traditions Elementary School and identify primarily as White, non-Hispanic; Black, non-Hispanic; and Filipino.
-12% of the New Traditions Elementary School students are "limited in English proficiency."
-41% of the 182 students here are paying reduced lunch prices.
+182 students go to New Traditions Elementary School and identify mostly as White, non-Hispanic; Black, non-Hispanic; and Filipino.
+12% of the New Traditions Elementary School students have "limited English proficiency."
+41% of the 182 students here have subsidized lunches.
 The ratio of students to teachers at New Traditions Elementary School is 14:1.
 Chinese Immersion School At Deavila is one of the nearest elementary schools.

 - Ceramics sculpture